Paintings

 the heavens are indifferent, life is just a game of chance

-“Elf-struck”, gouache on paper
+“Elf-struck”, gouache and ink on paper

-if taken ill, you may be elf-struck, your body pierced by a poisoned elven arrow.
+If taken ill, you may be elf-struck, your body pierced by a poisoned elven arrow.
 In Cumbrian folklore, the elves got the arrows from faeries, who got them from mermaids.

 Elf-struck